oric-software/glOric/docs/introduction.md

 The two functions seen above can easily be combined to incorporate sprites in a 3D scene.
 Let's suppose we want to draw the text sprite 'HELLO' at  position (X=0, Y=0, Z=24) in the 3D scene.

-This is going to be done in two steps:
+This is going to be done in two steps at each cycle of the game loop:

 - First we compute the screen position of the 3D coordinates where we want to draw the sprite